 A power of attorney normally ends upon one of three conditions: (1) when its purpose has been fulfilled, (2) when the person who executed the power of attorney becomes incapacitated, or (3) at that person’s death.

 There is also something known as a “durable power of attorney.”
 A durable power of attorney remains in effect even upon incapacitation.
-However, a durable power of attorney still ends when upon death because it does not confer authority to your agent to handle your affairs after your death.
+However, a durable power of attorney still ends upon death.
+It does not confer authority to your agent to handle your affairs after your death.
 Issues arising after your death are generally handled by living trusts or wills.

 What situations can terminate a Durable Power of Attorney?